Timendus/chip-8-bad-apple/README.md

 whole thing now needs to run at "Ludicrous Speed" in Octo, but that's okay, it's not trying to be subtle 😄

 All in all, this was a fairly simple and painless part of this project!
+Huge kudos to Kouzeru for making this drop-in music player!

 ### Ready, set, go!